eikopf/halfling/README.md

 ## Performance
 The principal types `Nibble`, `I4`, and `U4` should operate as (almost) zero-cost wrappers over the integral-byte types `u8` and `i8`, and egregious outliers are considered bugs; we encourage you to file an issue if you see this behaviour!

-The notable exception is bitwise operations on `I4`s, since they're backed by `i8`s which first need to be transformed into a 4-bit two's complement representation; this compromise is based on the assumption that the integral operators ought to focus on fast arithmetic operations.
+The notable exception is bitwise operations on `I4`s, since they're backed by `i8`s which first need to be transformed into a 4-bit two's complement representation; this compromise is based on the assumption that the integral types ought to focus on fast arithmetic operations.

 The other major performance concern is inlining: these types frequently defer to preexisting functions, and so should usually be inlined by the compiler.
 If this doesn't happen in some edge cases, please file an issue; in the meantime we recommend enabling LTO in release builds.